 Job growth is one of government’s most important functions.
 Stimulating our local economy requires creating an atmosphere for companies to grow, build, and employ, and for entrepreneurs to explore, create, and build.
 It requires communities have at least a pool of trained or trainable workforce, the required infrastructure, and access to markets.

 Each county in the 5th District has challenges and unique personalities.
 Establishing and supporting small businesses, creatives and artists can strengthen the fabric of our district.
 It requires a unified effort, working together across each county, to build sustainable growth.

 In many communities, families working in low-wage jobs make insufficient income to live locally given the local cost of living.
 According to the MIT Living Wage Calculation for North Carolina, a single person needs to earn $11.36 per hour.
-The current minimum wage, $7.25, has not changed since 2009.
+The current minimum wage, $7.25, set in 2009, is destroying the purchasing power of millions.
 It is not a living wage.
 The minimum wage must be raised to $15/hour.
 While this must be done in steps, I will work for that increase as soon as I arrive in Washington, DC.

 I was a Teamster for nine years working in manufacturing.
 I know the value labor unions bring members individually and to employee protections for all.
 Unions have:

 - Brought U.S. workers fair wages and relative income equality;

 Since the 1970s, an ongoing effort to weaken unions is partially responsible for slow wage growth, while corporate executive incomes have soared.
 It is time to stop limiting the opportunity to join unions and limiting union activities.

 Unions are now working to protect the rights of low wage earners such as housekeepers, care workers, and agricultural workers who are faced with physical threats and employer exploitation.